IAHCSMM CRCST Practice Test – Chapter 14 High-Temperature Sterilization

 Your score is

 Furthermore, this chapter explains the different stages of the saturated steam sterilization cycle, which typically include conditioning, exposure, exhaust, and possibly drying.
-In the conditioning phase, air is displaced as steam enters the sterilizer, leading to an increase in pressure and temperature.
+In the conditioning phase, the air is displaced as steam enters the sterilizer, increasing pressure and temperature.
 During exposure, the sterilizer’s control system begins timing the exposure phase once the desired temperature is reached.

 See also: